Marc Darrow, MD. JD.

 - and one at C2-C3.

-- At baseline, 3 of 6 patients with anterolisthesis and 7 of 21 patients with retrolisthesis had translation of more than 2 mm on dynamic views.
+Initially, 6 had anterolisthesis (disc forward displacement) and 21 had retrolisthesis (disc backward displacement).
+At baseline, 3 of 6 patients with anterolisthesis and 7 of 21 patients with retrolisthesis had translation of more than 2 mm on dynamic views.

-- 8 had cervicalgia (sharp neck pain that is felt in back and shoulders)
+- 8 had cervicalgia (sharp neck pain that is felt in back and shoulders),

-- 7 had radiculopathy (radiating pain into the elbows and hands)
+- 7 had radiculopathy (radiating pain into the elbows and hands),

 - and 1 had myelopathy.
 Myelopathy needs a surgical consultation as paralysis and incontinence are at risk.